boyplus/os-project-hadoop/README.md

     After you see the content of file, make sure that you copy the content of this file.

-14. Copy master node’s public key into authorized_keys file of every node.
+14. Paste master node’s public key into authorized_keys file of every node.
 (All nodes)

     ```shell
     vi ~/.ssh/authorized_keys